sunnya97/sdk-nameservice-example/tutorial/set-name.md

 }
 ```

-This is essentially a subrouter that directs messages coming into this module to the proper handler for the message.
-At the moment, we only have one Msg/Handler.
+`NewHandler` is essentially a sub-router that directs messages coming into this module to the proper handler for the message.
+At the moment your app only has one Msg/Handler.

-In the same file, we define the function `handleMsgSetName`.
+Now that have our module's `Handler`, define the `handleMsgSetName` function:

+> _*NOTE*_: The naming convention for handler names in the SDK is `handleMsg{{ .Action }}`

 ```go
 // Handle MsgSetName